maskarade/Android-Orma/README.md

 ### Direct Associations

-As of v2.0, direct associations, which use the very Orma model classes, are supported.
+Direct associations, where an Orma model has another Orma model directly, are supported from v2.0.

 Given a `has-one` association, `Book has-one Publisher`:

 ```java
 @Table